stevleibelt/General_Howtos/development/shell/request.md

 # break and continue

-'break' stops the loop completely.
+'break' [level] stops the loop completely. level default is 1.
-'continue' stops iteration for current element (continues with next).
+'continue' [level] stops iteration for current element (continues with next). level default is 1.